tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 ## ACT I
 - reaction, they know the mission (15 min)
 	- in media res watching the generals arival: Pearl, Tal, Poe, and Billiard are remarking on how nice fort raynault looks!
 An energy of nervous anticipation pervades the crowd, Sircha of [[House Follanel]] lounges in a box at the top of a newly constructed amphitheater.
 With her customary wry smile she surveys her work. [[Sage Aelon|Aelon's]] spot is empty, unsurprising given her reclusiveness in the past couple months.
 Soldiers line the main road, standing at perfect attention, compensating for 3 months of walking around with their tails beneath their legs, celebrating a 6th year to an invasion with almost nothing to show for it.
 They are practically giddy with the prospect of new **military** leadership, many of their eyes slide over you.
 They need someone to blame don't they!
-	- one of pearls cohort whispers in her ear, **Causes a distraction** conspicuously gesturing at a group stand under the awning of Renta's Hold, Serans inn, you see a bulky tan guy with a q embroidered over his jumpsuit, a severe woman with long black hair wears a similar jumpsuit with a V and leans against the wall, and towering above them is  A Feirbolg in plate
+	- one of pearls cohort whispers in her ear, **Causes a distraction** conspicuously gesturing at a group stand under the awning of Renta's Hold, Serans inn, you see a bulky tan guy with a q embroidered over his jumpsuit, against the wall, and towering above them is  A Feirbolg in plate
 	- In a covert chat with you sage aelon gave you a task
 		- **Context:** In the first year of the invasion, thousands of soldiers were baited by goblins into the forest, after years of assuming that they were dead, Human soldiers have been spotted watching a research operation at the forest border.
-		- **You lot are up to something:** Unless you want an escort of soldiers, escape fort raynault without anyone noticing
+		- **You lot are up to something:** Unless you want an escort of soldiers, escape fort Rayault without anyone noticing
 		- **Bounty:** Find out whats allowing them to stay alive, Find out why they are watching
 		- **Reward:** Level up, Social quarters for the rangers (Establishment) see strongholds and followers
 		- Kill as many as you can